Exchange Rate in Egypt

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Emirates NBD Egypt Purchasing Managers’ Index (PMI) ticked up to 49.6 in December from 49.2 in November, which represents a four-month high.
+The Emirates NBD Egypt Purchasing Managers’ Index (PMI) fell to 48.2 in February from 48.5 in January, representing the lowest reading since September 2017.

-The Emirates NBD Egypt Purchasing Managers’ Index (PMI) ticked up to 49.2 in November from 48.6 in October.
+The Emirates NBD Egypt Purchasing Managers’ Index (PMI) fell to 48.5 in January from 49.6 in December, representing the lowest reading since December 2017.